 Sports clubs in Helsinki

 There are hundreds of sports clubs in Helsinki that host activities for adults, teens and children.
 They are all organised independently, however.
 This means you may have to do a bit of investigation to find what you are looking for.
-Ask locals for assistance.
+Ask locals about clubs in your neighbourhood.

 Don’t let language be a barrier to trying out a club you are interested in – the other members will be happy to have you.
 Contact a sports club in Helsinki today!